BDTS: Blockchain-based Data Trading System: Architecture and Security model

-\hangindent 1em \textit{\textbf{Service Provider}}.
-Service providers intend to provide the downloading service and earn profits.
-They will obtain a downloading fee paid from consumers instead of a conventional storage fee.
-Service providers can receive encryption data uploaded from sellers and then provide downloading services for consumers.
+\hangindent 1em \textit{\textbf{Service providers}} intend to provide the downloading service and earn profits.
+Service providers are like platforms, by storing as much data as possible and offering download service, they can ultimately attract clout and make a profit from the download fees.
 For uploading, service providers can choose whether to store data or not.
-Here, a seller can act as a service provider by himself if he can provide similar services of storage and download.
+Here, a seller can act as a service provider if he provides similar services of storage and download.
 For downloading, service providers will provide encrypted data and the corresponding decryption key.
 The strategies for service providers are listed as follows: a) \textit{authentic correct data and matched key}, b) \textit{authentic data and non-matched key}, c) \textit{fake data and matched key}, and d) \textit{fake data and non-matched key}.
 The first two need the premise of storing the seller's data.

-For security, an ideal strategy for the system is to reach a Nash equilibrium for all participants: sellers adopt the \textit{correct data and matched key} strategy, consumers adopt the \textit{pay enough for sellers, paying enough for service providers} and service providers who provide storing services adopt the \textit{authentic correct data and matched key} strategy (discussed in Sec.\ref{sec-security}).
+\textbf{Strategy Assumption.} For security, an ideal strategy for the system is to reach a Nash equilibrium for all participants: sellers adopt the \textit{correct data and matched key} strategy, consumers adopt the \textit{pay enough for sellers, paying enough for service providers} and service providers who provide storing services adopt the \textit{authentic correct data and matched key} strategy (discussed in Sec.\ref{sec-security}).